ewwmy/cheatsheets/microservices-en.md

 | 3               | Payments              | ↓ `GenerateUrl()`             | ↑ —                | No action needed because no data was changed |

 #### Choreography Sagas

+> Each service listens for specific events and, upon receiving one, performs its action and emits the next event in the chain — no central coordinator is involved.

 ```
    /buy-course